veenaledi/Auraly/README.md

 ## 2. Data Understanding

+This project has three notebooks (Mood Model, Spotify Dataset, and Phrases) that come together to form the deployable Auraly app.

+The 3 datasets used  for the notebooks are

+1. "278k_labelled_uri.csv.zip" dataset from kaggle which creates the model to classify songs by mood.
+It will also be used to label the songs according to their mood.

+2. "Spotify_Youtube.csv.zip" dataset from kaggle which has songs from Spotify and Youtube that will act as the source for the playlist generator once cleaned and preproceesed.

+3. "music_app.csv"  datset which includes raw phrases collected from friends and potential users, which are then cleaned and preprocessed to map user text inputs (e.g. 'morning focus') to moods.

 *__2.1 Imporrting libraries__*

-We imported python libraries from panda, numpy, matplotlib, seaborn, colection, sklearncontrctions and others which we used to help understand and read our data.
+We imported python libraries from panda, numpy, matplotlib, seaborn, colection, sklearn, contractions, joblib, json, nltk and others which we used to help understand and read our datasets.

 *__2.2 Loading the data__*

-Data is from Kaggle and the dataset is called `278k_labelled_uri.csv.zip` Its a music based dataset.
+All the 3 datasets were loaded using the pandas library and made into dataframes for easier viewing and manipulation.

 *__2.3 Initial Exploration And EDA__*
 *__2.3.2 Dataset summary__*